GluuFederation/docs-cb-prod/docs/source/index.md

     ./setup.py --remote-couchbase
     ```

-- The setup script will ask some questions, along with the Couchbase hostname and admin username and password.
+- The setup script will ask some questions, along with the Couchbase hostname and admin username and password that were set during initial Couchbase configuration.
 - Complete installation.

 ### Test